-SAMPLING - Selecting a fractional but representative part of the soil or rock for analysis. part of the soil of fock for analysis.
-GROUND Including Magnetic or Induced Polarization (IP) techniques, may be GEOPHYSICAL undertaken, as appropriate, to collect data that indicate essential rock SURVEYS properties, particularly at depth.
+GROUND GEOPHYSICAL SURVEYS Including Magnetic or Induced Polarization (IP) techniques, may be undertaken, as appropriate, to collect data that indicate essential rock properties, particularly at depth.
 They are also used to map geological structures.
 IP surveys involve sending electrical currents into the ground, measured via electrodes along linear cut-lines up to 3 km long to provide access to electrical cables.
 Small holes in the ground (0.2m x 0.2m x 0.3m) will be required for IP electrodes every 25 or 50m along a survey line.
 The majority of EM techniques are completely non-invasive and operate by sending electromagnetically induced currents into the ground.
 EM surveys are conducted along the same linear traverse lines.
-A variation is the Audio-Magneto Telluric (AMT) technique, in which surveys utilize the same lines and small holes in the ground, but without the application of high voltage electrical currents. the application of high voltage electrical currents.
+A variation is the Audio-Magneto Telluric (AMT) technique, in which surveys utilize the same lines and small holes in the ground, but without the application of high voltage electrical currents.
 RAB DRILLING (Rotary Air Blast drilling) is an open-hole technique that injects compressed air down the drill pipe and recovers the drill chip fragments, on the outside of the drill stem.
 DIAMOND DRILLING Entails the use of a diamond-studded drill bit to obtain core samples of two cm or more in diameter.
 Bio-degradable drill additives will be used during diamond core drilling.
 Soil, rock and drill core samples will be temporarily stored at the site office.
 Exploration activities are usually undertaken in phases, with periods of no field activity between them, whilst awaiting analytical results, and the integration and interpretation of data to decide on the next phase of exploration.